Supplemental: The Problems of Hypnosis

 The Bible's View

 More importantly than these things, however, regardless of how innocent psychiatrists make it out to be "in the right hands", there are also scriptural reasons to avoid hypnosis.
 Hypnotism is actually an ancient practice that goes back to before Avicenna of Persia (11th century BCE).
 The Bible calls hypnotism in Hebrew "keh'-shef" (כֶּשֶׁף), often translated "sorcery", meaning someone who induces an hypnotic state (as with a seductive voice or drugs), whether in themselves or someone else (compare Nahum 3:4), and it speaks of it with other demonic practices, saying that the very one who practices it is detestable to Jehovah.
 (Deut.
 18:10-12) It also says, "All things are lawful for me, but not all things are advantageous.
 All things are lawful for me, but I will not let myself be controlled by anything."
 (2Co 6:12) Obviously, then, we follow Paul's example and avoid letting ourselves be controlled by the practice of hypnotism.
 Our autonomy is vitally important in the Scriptures.
-There is a reason why destructive cults practice it.
+There is a reason why some destructive cults practice hypnotism.
 We must always be aware of our choices.
 The path is forever before us and we must continually choose the road to life in order to receive life.—De 30:19; Jer 8:3.

 If at any time you undergo hypnotism, then you sacrifice your autonomy to the hands of someone else.
 Do you want to cease being your own person and mindlessly let someone else do your thinking?
 Someone who might be: an atheist?
 A disgruntled former member?
 A recruiter for a destructive cult?
 A hater of Jehovah's people?
 A violent person?
 A consulter of spirit mediums?
 A demonized person?
 That is what hypnosis is.
 You can never know the other person well enough to know that they would not do bad.
 Just like you never know who could be a child molester, you never know who would seek to manipulate you for their own ends.
 We certainly never want to make ourselves susceptible to demons.